 Do Iceland deliver?

-Yes, Iceland offer online shopping with delivery service for certain post codes.
-Delivery is free for orders over £35.
+Yes, Iceland offers online shopping with a delivery service for certain postcodes.
+Delivery is free for orders over £40.

-No. Iceland allows customers to order deliveries to their home from the Online Store and when they shop at bricks and mortar stores.
+No. Iceland allows customers to order deliveries to their homes from the Online Store and when they shop at bricks and mortar stores.
 However, a Click & Collect service is not available.

 Iceland organises its own delivery services, and the following rules apply: